- Academic Responsibilities

 Transfer Students: A transfer student may not register for more than the normal load during the first semester at Texas A&M International University.
 In any succeeding semester, the student may be permitted to register for the normal load plus one additional course, provided the cumulative grade average is 3.0 or better and with the approval of the appropriate Department Chair and Dean.

-The term “course” shall be understood to mean a definite unit of work in a subject and may continue through two semesters.
-Credit allowed for each course is written out in full immediately following the title of the course.
-Example: HIST 3332, Mexico.
-Three semester hours.
+The term “course” shall be understood to mean a definite unit of work in a subject.
 The first digit of the course number is the course level.
 The second digit is the number of semester credit hours (SCH).
+Example: HIST 3332, Mexico

-Repetition of a Course: If a student repeats a course that may not be taken for additional credit, it is the policy of the University to count as part of a student’s cumulative grade point average only the last grade received in the course, whether passing or failing, other than a grade of “W”.
-However for purposes of grade point average calculation on course work for graduation, grades stand as recorded unless the same course is repeated at this university.
+Repetition of a Course: If a student repeats a course that may not be taken for additional credit, it is the policy of the University to count as part of a student’s cumulative grade point average only the last grade received in the course, whether passing or failing, other than a grade of “W” or "WS".
+However, for purposes of grade point average calculation, grades stand as recorded unless the same course is repeated at this university.

-Grades are recorded from "A" to "F" inclusive and available via the web to each student at the end of each semester.
-The College of Education and the College of Nursing and Health Sciences have established Grading Policies specific to their programs.
+Grades are recorded at the end of each semester.
+However, each college might have different grading policies specific to their programs.
 Numerical values corresponding to these letters are as follows:

 |F||Below 60, failure|